List of the largest Protestant denominations

 In 2010, the most numerous international bodies accounted for more than a half of worldwide Protestant population, while the most numerous national bodies accounted for more than 200 of the world's 800 million Protestants.

 Transdenominational organisations are very large and often characterized by overlapping membership as opposed to international and national bodies.
 Some of the national groupings cannot be considered churches in mainstream Protestant ecclesiology even when they constitute a single denomination.
-A good example is the Evangelical Church in Germany, which differs denominationally and encompasses Lutheran, Reformed and United subchurches.
+A good example is the Protestant Church in Germany, which differs denominationally and encompasses Lutheran, Reformed and United subchurches.

+Denominational families

+According to Christianity Global: A Guide to the World's Largest Religion from Afghanistan to Zimbabwe, in 2020, in the World, there were: